List of Playboy Playmates of 1959: September

 Marianne Gaba (November 13, 1939 – May 3, 2016) was an American model, actress and beauty queen.
 She was Miss Illinois USA 1957 Playboy magazine's Playmate of the Month for its September 1959 issue.
 Marianne Gaba Starkman died from a brain tumor in Los Angeles, on May 3, 2016, at the age of 76.

 October

 Elaine Reynolds (born September 7, 1939, in Jersey City, New Jersey) is an American model.
 She was Playboy magazine's Playmate of the Month for its October 1959 issue.
 Her centerfold was photographed by Frank Eck.
 Her centerfold appears in the 1989 film Dead Poets Society.

 November

 Donna Lynn (born September 21, 1936, in Walukee, Oklahoma) is an American model.
 She was Playboy magazine's Playmate of the Month for its November 1959 issue.
 Her centerfold was photographed by Frank Bez.

 December

 Bonnie La Rue Miller (née Nix, June 9, 1939 – April 26, 2016), better known as Ellen Stratton, was an American model.
 She was Playboy magazine's Playmate of the Month for December 1959.
 She also became the first "official" Playmate of the Year for 1960.

 Her centerfold was photographed by William Graham.
-Stratton died in California, on April 26, 2016 at the age of 76.
+She also worked as a legal secretary and real estate manager.
+Stratton died in Redlands, California, on April 26, 2016 at the age of 76.